rohithreddy/athena/readme.md

 Because it is the simplest, yet aesthetically pure static blog generator with paramount focus on the reading experience.
 As a WordPress user since 2007, I think it's time for a change.
 Other static blog generators are too feature-heavy for my taste. athena just works.

+## Tufte CSS

+Edward Tufte’s style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.
+[More about ET][et].

 ## Installation

 1. Git clone this repo and `cd` in.